10 Tips To Help Your Child With Anger

 - She repeatedly expresses hatred toward herself or someone else.

 When a child has "anger management issues" it means that he is terrified of those pent-up feelings under the anger (fear, hurt, grief.)
-To defend against those vulnerable feelings he thinks will destroy him, he hardens his heart and clings to the anger as a defense.
+To defend against those vulnerable feelings that he thinks will destroy him, he hardens his heart and clings to the anger as a defense.
 That's when kids develop a chip on their shoulder.
 They seem to be trying to drive you away, but it's really a cry for help.